Abastro/Funcy/STRUCTURES.md

 # Preface

-Funcy is an unusual functional programming language, which doesn't have anything other than functions and forces you to use singular parameters and return to the functions.
+Funcy is an unusual functional programming language, which doesn't have anything other than *funcies* and forces you to use singular parameters and return to the functions.
+Here, the result should be singular, composite function calls.
-Also, functions are generally not allowed to have any variables involved.
-One of its specialty is that it does not allow multiline expression containing semicolon.
-The result should be singular, composite function calls.
-Still, it's capable of all things programming languages can do, because it includes lambda calculus as its subset.
+It's capable of all things programming languages can do, because it includes lambda calculus as its subset.
 (It's known that lambda calculus is equivalent with universal turing machine)

 # Definitions